paulrosen/abcjs/docs/synth.md

 * The instrument numbers and the pitch numbers come from the MIDI spec.
 MIDI is not produced, but it is MIDI-like.

+## Examples

+See [Basic Synth](../examples/basic-synth.html) for the simplest possible way of making sound.

+See [Full Synth](../examples/full-synth.html) for an example that incorporates a bouncing-ball type animation and an audio control.

 ## API

 | Synth Entry Points | Description |